 If you are concerned about your baby’s head shape and need advice, the next step is to contact us for a free consultation to assess the severity of any head shape deformity that your baby may have.
+To learn more about how severity is defined, please read our related article.
 We can help you to establish whether your baby needs plagiocephaly treatment, which is often used to treat a combination of plagiocephaly and brachycephaly.
 During the consultation, we can answer any questions and concerns you my have on flat head infant treatment and we can offer our advice on the best form of treatment for your baby.

 For more information about what to expect from your initial appointment, read our informative blog post on what happens at a plagiocephaly evaluation.

 If your baby has a prematurely closed suture, known as a synostosis we cannot treat this and will refer you back to your GP, who can if necessary refer to your nearest craniofacial unit for further investigations.
 If we are in any doubt about the nature of your baby’s head shape deformity we will not treat but instead advise that you seek further investigations.
 If necessary we can also write to your GP, copying in yourself and your nearest craniofacial unit to help you to find the most appropriate treatment.
 We estimate that one in a hundred infants who see us have an unrecognised condition that requires further investigation, which is sad but true.

 If your baby is less than four months old, we usually recommend repositioning techniques to develop their motor skills and protect against a more severe form of plagiocephaly.
 Our repositioning guide offers top tips from parents and professional guidance from clinical orthotics on how to use repositioning to improve your baby’s head shape naturally, without the need for further flat head syndrome treatment.